Peter Rainier (Royal Navy officer, born 1784)

-Captain Peter Rainier (24 August 1784 – 13 April 1836) was a Royal Navy officer of the eighteenth and nineteenth centuries.
-Due to the patronage of his uncle, Vice-Admiral Peter Rainier, he was promoted quickly through the ranks so that by the age of twenty he was already a captain.
-He was given command of the 36-gun frigate HMS Caroline and on 18 October 1806 he fought a successful action in her against the Dutch 36-gun frigate Maria Reijersbergen at Batavia.
+Captain Peter Rainier (24 August 1784 – 13 April 1836) was a Royal Navy officer who served in the French Revolutionary and Napoleonic Wars.
+Due to the patronage of his uncle, Vice-admiral Peter Rainier, he was promoted quickly through the ranks so that by the age of twenty Rainier was already a post-captain.
+He was given command of the 36-gun frigate HMS Caroline and in the action of 18 October 1806 captured the 36-gun Dutch frigate Maria Reijersbergen off Batavia.

-Rainier captured the treasure ship St Raphael in January 1807 off the Philippines, which had on board £500,000 worth of bullion coin.
+Rainier captured the Spanish treasure ship San Rafael in January 1807 off the Philippines, which had on board £500,000 worth of bullion coin.
 He left Caroline later in the year and received his next command, the 38-gun frigate HMS Niger, in June 1813.
-In Niger he participated in the capture of the French 44-gun frigate Ceres off the Cape Verde Islands in January 1814.
-He left Niger at the end of the Napoleonic Wars and did not receive another command until 1831 when he was given the 120-gun ship of the line HMS Britannia, in which he served in the Mediterranean Fleet until 1835.
-He died on 13 April of the following year in Southampton after a short illness.
+Commanding Niger, Rainier participated in the capture of the 44-gun French frigate Ceres off the Cape Verde Islands in January 1814.
+He left Niger at the end of the Napoleonic Wars and did not receive another command until 1831 when Rainier was given command of the 120-gun ship of the line HMS Britannia, in which he served in the Mediterranean Fleet until 1835.
+Rainier died on April 1836 in Southampton after a short illness.